MichaelHopwood/HopML/docs/projects.rst

 `Neural network-based classification of string-level IV curves from physically-induced failures of photovoltaic modules <https://ieeexplore.ieee.org/abstract/document/9186596>`_
 ################

 A classification task of photovoltaic failures using photovoltaic current-voltage (IV) curves is answered through neural networks, specifically a single-headed LSTM, multi-headed LSTM, and 1D CNN.
 Results show high accuracy (99%+) in the classification of three common failures which were physically induced in a real system.
 This study established a methodology which could be applied to a larger list of failures in more complicated systems.
+This work was formalized in a peer-review `journal paper <https://ieeexplore.ieee.org/abstract/document/9186596>`_.

 .. image:: _static/ieeeaccess_iv_nn.png